RichardLitt/58-liters/README.md

 # 58 Liters

-> An account of what I keep in my Osprey Exos 58
+> An account of what I keep in my Osprey Exos 58.

-## About
+This is the source for 58liters.com.

-This website is a place for showcasing what I've got in my bag.
+This website is a place for showcasing what we've got in our bags: for nomads, travelers, hikers, and the rest of us who like carrying our homes with us.

-I'd like for it to be exportable to other people, too, but there's work to do on that front.

 ## Build